jcfischer/invisible_ch/content/posts/2018/setup-matomo.md

 ## Hugo Setup

-To enable Matomo Tracking, use [hugo-component-matomo](https://github.com/holehan/hugo-component-matomo)
+To enable Matomo Tracking, use [hugo-component-matomo](https://github.com/holehan/hugo-component-matomo).
+You will also need to enable the `AjaxOptOut` Plugin in Matomo.
+(Settings -> Plugins)